silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/00_CSV_Import.md

 	$loader = new CsvBulkLoader('Member');
 	$result = $loader->load('<my-file-path>');

-By the way, you can import [api:Member] and [api:Group] data through `http://localhost/admin/security` interface out of the box.
+By the way, you can import [api:Member] and [api:SilverStripe\Security\Group] data through `http://localhost/admin/security` interface out of the box.

 ## Import through ModelAdmin

-The simplest way to use [api:CsvBulkLoader] is through a [api:ModelAdmin] interface - you get an upload form out of the box.
+The simplest way to use [api:CsvBulkLoader] is through a [api:SilverStripe\Admin\ModelAdmin] interface - you get an upload form out of the box.

 	:::php
 	<?php